 The single key to creating character arc and theme

 The secret to creating unique, believable and fulfilling love stories

-The single biggest mistake writers while pitching their work
+The single biggest mistake writers when pitching their work

 The key components of a powerful pitch

 If you want to elevate your novels to the highest possible level, this event is a must.

 The entrance fee for this event is tiered.

 Indie vs. Traditional Publishing, Why I Adore One but Stay with Both

 Kristen will give a brief history of her experience as a hybrid writer, starting out independently published, then taking on traditional contracts with Grand Central Publishing and St. Martin’s along with her self-published work.
 She’ll share what she feels are the pros and cons of each and what the future might bring.
 She’ll also invite attendees to share their own experiences, opinions and advice and ask questions.